vierstralab/nf-genotyping/README.md

 <details><summary>Sample file [--samples_file]</summary>
 <p>
 A tab-delimited file containing information about each sample.
-The file must contain a header and the following column (other columns are permitted and ignored):
+The file must contain a header and the following columns (other columns are permitted and ignored):
+- **library_id:** Unique identifier for the each sample/dataset
+- **indiv:** Individual identifier for each sample; many samples can refer to one individual
+- **bamfile:** Absolute path the BAM-formated file
 </p>
 </details>